top of page

 The future of Europe - key challenges and some thoughts

-The past couple of years have been more than challenging for the whole world and especially for Europe.
+The past few years have been more than challenging for the whole world and especially for Europe.
 The COVID-19 pandemic, followed by geopolitical turbulence, unveiled some of the structural problems that Europe has been facing for decades, including:

-• Reduced global influence: With the rise of China and the resilience of the US economy, this has depended in recent years.
+• Reduced global influence: With the rise of China and the resilience of the US economy, this has deepened in recent years.

 • Low growth: When the global economy is challenged, European economies are some of the first to slow down or enter a recession.

-• Population aging: A common problem for all developed economies, and Europe is not an exception.
+• Population ageing: A common problem for all developed economies, and Europe is not an exception.

 • Reduced competitiveness against developing countries: Europe's conservatism, protectionism, and slow growth have led to reduced competitiveness against rising economies like China.